Eleven-Trading/TradeNote/README.md

 You can see upcoming features and project development on the [project page](https://github.com/orgs/Eleven-Trading/projects/1 "Project").

 #### Built with
-The TradeNote website runs on VueJs, JS and HTML and uses [Parse](https://parseplatform.org/ "Parse") for its backend.
+TradeNote is a responsive website that runs on VueJs, JS and HTML and uses [Parse](https://parseplatform.org/ "Parse") for its backend.

 #### Coffee
 If you like this project, <font size="5">please 🌟 this repository</font> and don't hesitate to show me <s>the money</s> love ;)